nyergler/effective-django/source/01_intro/models.rst

 ======

 * Models define the fields in a table, and can contain business logic.
-* The ``syncdb`` manage command creates the tables in your database from models
+* The ``makemigrations`` manage command creates migrations based on your Python models
+* The ``migrate`` manage command runs any pending migrations
-* The model Manager allows you to operate on the collection of
+* The model Manager_ allows you to operate on the collection of
   instances: querying, creating, etc.
 * Write unit tests for methods you add to the model
 * The ``test`` manage command runs the unit tests